onShowcase/EducationPolicies/socialmediapolicy.md

 *	There must not be any media taken of a single, identifiable child.
 *	There must not be any media taken which contains a child with identifiable features, such as name badges, drawers with names on etc.
 *	Audio contained within a video must not contain identifiable children's names.
+*	Employees must not produce media in which children are inappropriately dressed, or contain nudity or profanity.

 #### Should (recommended)
 *	When possible, children should be shown the photo or video after it is taken, before it is published online.